 - OneTable provides hosts with a variety of different “Nourishment” options to help you prepare for your meal.
 Nourishment Credit is a pre-imbursement.
 You’ll receive an online gift card or coupon code to use at any of the vendors we partner with.

-- NOTE: If you want to use your nourishment for places like Etsy, ModernTribe, or other options that have longer shipping windows, you must post your dinner and request these nourishment options at least two (2) weeks in advance.
+- NOTE: If you want to use your Nourishment for places like ModernTribe, or other options that have longer shipping windows, you must post your dinner and request these Nourishment Options at least two (2) weeks in advance.

 As a OneTable host, how much Nourishment will I receive per dinner?

-- We provide nourishment credit of $15 per person up to $150 total.
+- We provide nourishment credit of $10 or $15 per person up to $100 or $150 total.
 You are encouraged to invite more than 10 people if you’d like.

 - Nourishment is meant to assist in creating your dinner.
 We understand it might not cover all expenses for the night, but we believe OneTable can help elevate your meal.
 Consider asking friends to help out by bringing wine, flowers, challah, etc.

-- In order to receive nourishment your dinner must be posted no later than the Tuesday night before your dinner.
+- In order to receive nourishment, your dinner must be posted no later than the Monday night before your dinner.
 You must also select your Nourishment by Monday evening at midnight local time.

 - If you don’t use all of the Nourishment you’re sent, we ask that you send the remainder back to OneTable so we can pay-it-forward for another Shabbat dinner.

-OneTable’s Nourishment options look cool but I had a different idea…
+OneTable’s Nourishment options look cool but I want to order from a restaurant.

 Can I get a reimbursement instead of Nourishment?